-Our music therapy sessions use sound to create a safe environment where learners can explore their feelings and memories at their own pace.
-The therapy is tailored to them and their specific needs, and learners can access it through one to one sessions or as part of a group.
+Our music therapy sessions use sound to create a safe environment where students can explore their feelings and memories at their own pace.
+The therapy is tailored to them and their specific needs, and students can access it through one to one sessions or as part of a group.

 A typical music therapy session: